agilemobiledev/gs-accessing-facebook/README.md

 [maven-shade-plugin]: https://maven.apache.org/plugins/maven-shade-plugin

-Running the Service
+Run the service
 -------------------------------------

-Now you can run it from the jar as well, and distribute that as an executable artifact:
+Now you can run the application from the jar as well, and distribute that as an executable artifact:
 ```
 $ java -jar target/gs-accessing-facebook-0.1.0.jar

 ... app starts up ...
 ```

-Once the application starts up, you can point your web browser to http://localhost:8080.
-Since no connection has been established yet, you should see this screen prompting you to connect with Facebook:
+Once the application starts up, point your web browser to http://localhost:8080.
+No connection is established yet, so this screen prompts you to connect with Facebook:

 ![No connection to Facebook exists yet.](images/connect.png)

-When you click the "Connect to Facebook" button, the browser will be redircted to Facebook for authorization:
+When you click the "Connect to Facebook" button, the browser is redirected to Facebook for authorization:

 ![Facebook needs your permission to allow the application to access your data.](images/fbauth.png)

-At this point, Facebook is asking if you'd like to allow the sample application to access your public profile and list of friends.
-Click "Okay" to grant permission.
+Click "Okay" to grant permission for the sample application to access your public profile and list of friends.

-Once permission has been granted, Facebook will redirect the browser back to the application and a connection will be created and stored in the connection repository.
+Once permission is granted, Facebook redirects the browser back to the application.
+A connection is created and stored in the connection repository.
 You should see this page indicating that a connection was successful:

 ![A connection with Facebook has been created.](images/connected.png)

-If you click on the link on the connection status page, you will be taken to the home page.
-This time, now that a connection has been created, you'll be shown your name on Facebook as well as a list of your friends:
+Click the link on the connection status page, and you are taken to the home page.
+This time, now that a connection has been created, you see your name on Facebook as well as a list of your friends:

 ![Guess noone told you life was gonna be this way.](images/friends.png)

-Congratulations!
-You have just developed a simple web application that uses Spring Social to connect a user with Facebook and to retrieve some data from the user's Facebook profile.

 Summary
 -------
-Congrats!
-You've just developed a simple web application that obtains user authorization to fetch data from Facebook.
+Congratulations!
+You have developed a simple web application that obtains user authorization to fetch data from Facebook, uses Spring Social to connect the user with Facebook, and retrieves some data from the user's Facebook profile.

 [zip]: https://github.com/springframework-meta/gs-accessing-facebook/archive/master.zip
 [u-war]: /understanding/war